viaacode/saml-theme/README.md

 cp -r saml-theme/saml_v2/locales/* /usr/local/idp-tst.hetarchief.be/simplesamlphp-2.2.2/locales
 ```

-7. Copy the customized controller that adds returnTo variable and SSUM_URL env var for customization.
+7. Set ENV VAR FOR OUR CUSTOM MeemooController that adds returnTo variable and SSUM_URL env var for customization.
-   (we might refactor this later to use a module controller instead).

 ```
-cp saml-theme/saml_v2/Login.php  /usr/local/idp-tst.hetarchief.be/simplesamlphp-2.2.2/modules/core/src/Controller/
+Custom controller is located here:
+/usr/local/idp-tst.hetarchief.be/simplesamlphp/modules/meemoo/src/Controller/MeemooController.php

+(but is copied in previous steps already when we compied the meemoo module)
 ```

 Set SSUM_URL environment variable to correct SSUM base url.
 This can be "https://account-qas.hetarchief.be" or "https://account.hetarchief.be"